Top 8 Reasons to Use Email Signature Marketing

 When we talk about corporate email, we’re not talking about sending out email marketing communications to your contacts.
 We mean the standard email that is sent out by your users every day to external and internal recipients.
 These will inevitably have some form of email signature appended to them.

 So why should you think of email signatures as an independent and valuable communications channel?
-Let’s examine the unique aspects of the email signature channel with these top 8 reasons to use email signatures for marketing purposes:
+Let's examine the unique aspects of this channel with the top 8 reasons to use email signature marketing:

 You know who receives a message containing your corporate email signature, in what context and when they will see it, which provides immense opportunity for market segmentation and specialization e.g. if you know different departments speak with different types of contacts.
 Also consider the different stages departments will reach an email contact.
 Pre-sales technical support may speak to the recipient before they’ve tried your service but the account management team will speak to them as they’re negotiating to close the deal.

 So, different email signatures on every group’s email could be used to communicate different messages to different segments or at different stages of the sales process.
 Email signatures become a unique opportunity to target marketing messages more precisely than other channels like digital advertising or email marketing communications.